An invasive species that kills earthworms

-Well, what on earth is a New Zealand Flatworm?
-If you haven’t heard of it before, it may be that you will sometime soon.
-Favouring cool and wet climates, it has emigrated from New Zealand and made itself at home across the northern British Isles including the Isle of Man.
-It’s generally brought in to peoples’ gardens by plants purchased from gardening centres or even from plants given by friends and neighbours.
-The worms lurk in the root-balls of potted plants or even stuck to the bottom of the pots themselves and will spread from there and into your soil like wildfire.
+Flatworms lurk in the root-balls of potted plants or even stuck to the bottom of the pots — they spread from there like wildfire.
 If even one gets on your land you can expect an entire population to descent from it.
-New Zealand Flatworms are asexual and so do not need to mate in order to lay their little blackcurrant-like eggs.
+New Zealand Flatworms are asexual and so don’t need to mate to lay their little blackcurrant-like eggs.

 Total eradication of these pests is nearly impossible once they’ve gotten a foothold but they can be killed on an individual basis.
-Each plotholder will keep a small container filled with rock salt handy and toss any flatworms that they find directly into it where they’ll quickly shrivel up and ‘kick the bucket’.
-Hopefully with each plot keeping the numbers down we can get them down to a manageable number and the earthworms might make a bit of a recovery.
+Each plot-holder will from now on keep a small container filled with rock salt handy and toss any flatworms that they find inside.
+Hopefully with each plot keeping the numbers down we can get them down to a manageable number and the earthworms might make a recovery.

 We don’t know how long these creatures have been on our site but I for one have seen one as early as May 2010 – though to be honest I didn’t know what it was and just assumed it was native.
 But the fact that we’ve designated several central plots as ‘Boggy’ from the get-go indicates that they may have been in the field for some time.
 In any case, all we can do now is to grin and bear it.
 Due to the fact that material is no longer being pulled down from the surface and into the soil means that ‘No-dig’ gardening will not be an option for us.
 It also means that everyone will need to actively dig in a good amount of organic material each year to keep the earth well drained and fertile enough for gardening.